combatwombat/rmdb/README.md

 | episodes     | Connects episode titles to their shows |

+## Todo

+Get more data from other databases like [TMDB](https://www.themoviedb.org/).
+Country of origin and language would be very useful.
+But this probably needs to be imported one-by-one via their API.

 ## Examples

 ### Which characters did *Mark Ruffalo* Play in *Thor: Ragnarok*?